wallarm/product-documentation/docs/latest/waf-installation/multi-tenant/configure-accounts.md

 ### Step 3: Create the tenant via the Wallarm API

-To create the tenant and [link tenant's applications to the account](#step-4-link-tenants-applications-to-the-appropriate-tenant-account), it is required to send authenticated requests to Wallarm API.
+To create the tenant, it is required to send authenticated requests to Wallarm API.
 Authenticated requests to Wallarm API can be sent from the own client or from the API Reference UI that defines the authentication method:

 * For requests to be sent from the **API Reference UI**, it is required to sign in to Wallarm Console with the **Global administrator** user role and update the API Reference by the link:
     * https://apiconsole.eu1.wallarm.com/ for the EU Cloud